openstack/heat/doc/source/scale_deployment.rst

 scenarios, in order to increase the system performance, it can be helpful to run multiple load-balanced APIs and engines.

-This guide details how to scale out the ReST API, the CFN API, and the engine, also known as the *heat-api*, *heat-api-cfn*, and *heat-engine* services, respectively.
+This guide details how to scale out the REST API, the CFN API, and the engine, also known as the *heat-api*, *heat-api-cfn*, and *heat-engine* services, respectively.